markchitty/dotfiles/readme.md

 * **[Mackup](https://github.com/lra/mackup)** - synchronises app settings to Dropbox
 * **.macos** - shell script configuration file that sets a bunch of system settings & preferences, e.g. hot-corners, scroll preferences, etc.

-## A Fresh macOS Setup
+# Fresh macOS setup

-These instructions are for when you've already set up your dotfiles.
-If you want to get started with your own dotfiles you can [find instructions below](#your-own-dotfiles).

-### Before you re-install

-First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.
+Assuming your dotfiles are already set up, start here.
+(Instructions on setting dotfiles for the first time are [below](#roll-your-own).)

+## On your old machine

 - Commit and push any changes/branches to your git repositories
 - Save all important documents from non-iCloud/Dropbox directories
 - Export data from any local databases
 - Update [mackup](https://github.com/lra/mackup) to the latest version - `brew upgrade mackup` - and run `mackup backup`

-### Installing macOS cleanly

-After going to our checklist above and making sure you backed everything up, we're going to cleanly install macOS with the latest release.
-Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS.

-### Setting up your Mac

-If you did all of the above you may now follow these install instructions to setup a new Mac.
+## On your new machine

+1. If your 'new' machine is actually a macOS re-install over your old machine follow [these steps](https://www.imore.com/how-do-clean-install-macos).
-1. Update macOS to the latest version with the App Store
+2. Update macOS to the latest version with the App Store
+3. Git clone this repo to `~/.dotfiles`
-1. Install X-Code command-line tools:
+4. Install X-Code command-line tools (might already be handled by the previous step):

     ```
     touch /tmp/.com.apple.dt.CommandLineTools.installondemand.in-progress;